sqids/sqids-dotnet/README.md

 #### Decoding a single number:

-If you're decoding user-provided input and expect a single number, you can use C#'s pattern matching feature to do the necessary check and extract the number in one go:
+If you're decoding user-provided input and expect a single number, you can use C#'s pattern matching feature to perform the necessary check and extract the number in one go:

 ```cs
 if (sqids.Decode(input) is [var singleNumber])